+'''

-class reikna.algorithms.
-Transpose (arr_t , output_arr_t=None, axes=None, block width_override=None)
+class reikna.algorithms.Transpose(arr_t, output_arr_t=None, block_width_override=None)

+axes=None,

+'''

 Changes the order of axes in a multidimensional array.
-Works analogous to numpy.transpose.
+Works analogous to numpy .transpose.

 - arr_t an array-like defining the initial array. - output_arr_t an array-like defining the output array.
 If None, its shape will be derived based on the shape of arr_t, its dtype will be equal to that of arr_t, and any non-default offset or strides of arr_t will be ignored.